 My rating: 3 of 5 stars

-Albeit from a biased perspective, Lyons makes an interesting point when he implies that the kids he works with sold out for a wall of candy.
-He points out that he would rather have a stable job with bosses that are open to new ideas than a wall of candy and a work environment resembling kindergarten.
+Albeit from a biased perspective, Lyons makes an interesting point when he comments that the kids he works with sold out for a wall of candy.
+He points out that he would rather have a stable job with bosses that are open to new ideas, than a wall of candy and a work environment resembling a kindergarten classroom.
 Lyons gets to the root of the problem when he points out that investors are largely to blame for the immense amount of freedom that executives of tech startups allow themselves.
 Investors look for companies that have a flashy appearance, seem modern, and attract young talent.
-Lyons points out that investors will often randomly invest in a bunch of companies because there is no telling which ones will be successful.
-The profitability of a company no longer determines the value of a company.
-The value of a company is in how much the executives get investors to invest in it, and which investors do the investing (some are higher profile and thus attract more investors).
-This is because tech is moving so fast that companies often don’t care if they ultimately crash and burn, they care if they can pull off a big IPO because that is what will get the executives and investors rich.
-It doesn’t matter if all the millennials that work in the tech startup lose their jobs when the unstable company goes under, because the purpose of these companies is ultimately not to create stable jobs or even a stable business, but all too often simply to make the head executives and investors rich.
+The book even discloses that investors will often invest in a bunch of companies randomly because there is no telling which ones will be successful.
+Sadly, this means that the profitability of a company no longer determines the value of it.
+In actuality, the value of a company is determined by how much money executives get from investors, and which investors do the investing (some are higher profile and thus attract more investors).
+This is because the tech world is moving so fast that companies often don’t care if they ultimately crash and burn, they only care if they can pull off a big initial public offering (IPO).
+This is what will get the executives and investors rich, and it doesn’t matter to executives if all the millennial employees lose their jobs when the unstable company goes under.
+When it comes down to it, these startups aren’t started up to create stable jobs, or even a stable business, but all too often simply to make the executives and investors rich.